 - Black holes have been a part of various science fiction books and movies.
-One such movie is Interstellar which was heavily relying on Thorne (American Theoretical Physicist) to incorporate science.
-The work done by Thorne in the movie with special effects team has helped scientists to understand how distant the star might be when it is seen near a fast-spinning black hole.
+One such movie is Interstellar which heavily relies on Thorne (an American Theoretical Physicist) to incorporate science.
+The work done by Thorne in the movie with the special effects team has helped scientists understand how distant the star might be when it is seen near a fast-spinning black hole.

 Read Also – 8 Ways How To Get Over A Breakup